I am using Google Cloud at work, so I wanted to start a website on there as well. Turns out it’s dirt cheap to host your website in a GCP bucket.

 I played around with quite a few of them and Hugo (Go) and Pelican (Python) are my favorites.
 Hugo is uber fast and efficient.
 They all support Markdown and I might end up going back to experiment some more with Hugo later on.

 They were all interesting little experiments, but didn’t really meet my needs.
-I was already a little familiar with the concept on a self-hosted WordPress instance, however using WP2Static, I could accomplish the same thing, but and it ticks the box of “one less thing to do”.
+I was already familiar with the concept on a self-hosted WordPress instance, however using WP2Static, I could accomplish the same thing, but with less effort to maintain, and it ticks the box of “one less thing to do”.

 Using WordPress plugins to generate static web sites has some limitations.
 Here’s a great guide.